samuelmacedo83/exoplanets/README.md

 # exoplanets

-This package provides tools for studying exoplantes
+This package provides tools for studying exoplanets